Richard Gadze: Zira return

 In October 2019, Gadze returned to Zira FK on a one-year contract.

 Sheriff Tiraspol

 On 7 August 2020, Gadze signed a contract with Sheriff Tiraspol.

 Sumgayit

 On 27 October 2022, Gadze signed for Azerbaijan Premier League club Sumgayit on a contract until the end of the 2023–24 season.
 He scored against "Neftchi" in the first game.

+Rajasthan United

+In September 2023, Gadze returned to India, this time with I-League side Rajasthan United.

+Paro

+In April 2024, Gadze signed for Bhutan Premier League club Paro.

+Persiku Kudus

+In December 2024, Gadze signed for Indonesian second division club Persiku Kudus.

-International
+International career

-On 30 August 2013, Gadze made his international debut in the 0–1 loss to Libya.
+On 30 August 2013, Gadze made his international debut in an 1–0 defeat to Libya.
 In November 2013, coach Maxwell Konadu, invited him to be a part of the Ghana squad for the 2013 WAFU Nations Cup.
 He helped the team to a first-place finish after Ghana beat Senegal by three goals to one.